 These timely notifications will allow BVES to take preparatory action to shed load to within the expected capacity of its remaining sources of power and will allow BVES to avoid a "black start" on the BVPP.
 Therefore, the procedures of Table 5-3 should be followed during PSPS event.
-However, if there is a sudden complete or partial loss of SCE supply lines, the procedures in Section 4 of the BVES Emergency Response Plan are more appropriate and should be followed as directed by the Operations & Planning Manager.
+However, if there is a sudden complete or partial loss of

+SCE supply lines, the procedures in Section 4 of the BVES Emergency Response Plan are more appropriate and should be followed as directed by the Utility Manager.

-Condition BVES Action SCE De-energizes Doble or 1.
-Notify key internal staff and brief Field Operations staff on Cushenberry Line for PSPS. condition for situational awareness.
-2. Energize Radford Line as needed to meet load demand.
-If the Operations & Planning Manager deems it necessary, energize the Radford Line as needed for reliability.
-3. Startup of the BVPP as needed to meet load demand.
-4. No reduction on load necessary, since the Doble and Cushenberry are capable of carrying the other's load.
-5. Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.
-4 Nettin has internel at figured brief Field On any times at figure SCE De-energizes Bear Valley Line for 1.
-Notify key internal staff and brief Field Operations staff on PSP5.
-Condition for situational awareness.
-2. If Radiord is energized, shift loads to shay line prior to de- prior to the SCE do operations the line 2 If needed, start up the PV/PP to meet load domand 5.
-If needed, start up the BVPP to meet load demand. to reduce lead as needed to meet lead demand E Implement applicable partians of RV/ES Emorgancy Pospense Plan for a partial loss of SCE supply lines SCE De-energizes Doble or 1.
-Notify key internal staff and brief Field Operations staff on Cushenberry and Bear Valley Lines condition for situational awareness. for PSPS.
-2. Since the Doble and Cushenberry are capable of carrying the other's load, follow the procedure for "SCE De-energizes Bear Valley Line for PSPS" above.
-3. Prepare for potentially losing all SCE supply lines into BVES service area.
-4. Prepare for sustained BVPP operations and rolling blackouts.
-5. Evaluate distribution circuit loads.
-6. Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.
-SCE De-energizes Doble and 1.
-Notify key internal staff and brief Field Operations staff on Cushenberry Lines for PSPS. condition for situational awareness.
-2. If not already done, energize the Radford Line.
-3. Four hours prior to SCE de-energizing the lines, per the Field Operations Supervisor's direction, shift as much of the load to the BVPP and Radford Line as follows: a.
-Open the Shay and Baldwin ARs.
+Table 5-3: BVES Action for SCE Lines De-energized Due to PSPS Condition BVES Action SCE De-energizes Doble or Cushenberry Line for PSPS.
+Notify key internal staff and brief Field Operations staff on condition for situational awareness.
+Energize Radford Line as needed to meet load demand.
+If the Utility Manager deems it necessary, energize the Radford Line as needed for reliability.
+Startup of the BVPP as needed to meet load demand.
+No reduction on load necessary, since the Doble and Cushenberry are capable of carrying the other's load.
+Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.
+SCE De-energizes Bear Valley Line for PSPS.
+Notify key internal staff and brief Field Operations staff on condition for situational awareness.
+If Radford is energized, shift loads to Shay Line prior to de- energizing for PSPS.
+Generally, this should be done about 4 hours prior to the SCE de-energizing the line.
+If needed, start up the BVPP to meet load demand.
+If needed, instruct interruptible customers (Bear Mountain Resorts) to reduce load as needed to meet load demand.
+Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.
+SCE De-energizes Doble or Cushenberry and Bear Valley Lines for PSPS.
+Notify key internal staff and brief Field Operations staff on condition for situational awareness.
+Since the Doble and Cushenberry are capable of carrying the other's load, follow the procedure for "SCE De-energizes Bear Valley Line for PSPS" above.
+Prepare for potentially losing all SCE supply lines into BVES service area.
+Prepare for sustained BVPP operations and rolling blackouts.
+Evaluate distribution circuit loads.
+Implement applicable portions of BVES Emergency Response Plan for a partial loss of SCE supply lines.
+SCE De-energizes Doble and Cushenberry Lines for PSPS.
+Notify key internal staff and brief Field Operations staff on condition for situational awareness.
+If not already done, energize the Radford Line.
+Four hours prior to SCE de-energizing the lines, per the Field Operations Supervisor's direction, shift as much of the load to the BVPP and Radford Line as follows: Open the Shay and Baldwin ARs.
+"Express" the Radford Line to Meadow Substation without overloading the Radford Line per Field Operations' switching order.
+Start up the BVPP, place enginators on-line and increase load to within the combined capacity of the BVPP and Radford Line.